Search for Boston bombers likely relied on eyes, not software

-(Reuters) - As investigators searched through videos and photos for clues that ultimately led them to the suspects in this week’s bombing at the Boston Marathon, their search likely relied more on old-fashioned police work than technology, officials who work on such investigations say.
+April 19 (Reuters) - As investigators searched through videos and photos for clues that ultimately led them to the suspects in this week’s bombing at the Boston Marathon, their search likely relied more on old-fashioned police work than technology, officials who work on such investigations and related technology say.

 Advances in facial-recognition technology and related fields have been significant in recent years, but the technology mostly still isn’t good enough to match blurry images or those that show a face only from an angle, say people familiar with law-enforcement dealings.